 Your gut is filled with tons of bacteria and other things to help you digest your food.
-But germs outside your body are normally regarded as vile, disgusting things.
+But germs outside your body are normally regarded as vile and disgusting.
 While some of this may be true, you need those germs to stay healthy.

-Your immune system can adapt to things, which is why human beings have been around for so long.
+Your immune system can adapt, which is why human beings have been around for so long.
 Once your body comes in contact with a foreign substance, it attacks it and remembers it.
 If it comes back, your body knows what to do.
 This is most apparent with measles: one infection is usually enough to protect you for life.

-Anyone who experiences seasonal allergies or hay fever probably want to curse out every molecule of pollen or dander around them.
-This microscopic little buggers cause the release of histimines, which create all of the nasty symptoms of allergies.
+Anyone who experiences seasonal allergies or hay fever probably wants to curse every molecule of pollen or dander around them.
+These microscopic particles cause the release of histamines, which create some of the nasty symptoms of allergies.

-In some people, their immune system attacks tissues in the body, causing disease.
+Sometimes your immune system attacks the tissues in the body, causing disease.
 This is called autoimmunity.